Keys to Success

 To earn your certificate in medical assisting, you must think critically, communicate effectively with patients and medical professionals, and be a lifelong learner.
 Students in this program must manage their time well and complete assignments on schedule.
 Class participation is a must, and working with other students is encouraged.
 Medical assistants are required to help others as part of a team supporting a physician or group of physicians, so you must work well collaboratively and conduct yourself professionally.

-South College finds excellent clinical placements for students, where they can learn real-world applications of their classroom skills.
+South College finds excellent practicum placements for students, where they can learn real-world applications of their classroom skills.
 Our experienced team of educators is invested in the success of every student, which is why instructor assistance and free tutoring services are available as needed.

 Asheville Campus Accreditation